 The same offer applies to any book under any Pearson imprint: Prentice-Hall, New Riders, Peachpit and more.
 We've selected a few important TeX-related titles below.

-Some reviews from TUGboat (latest first):
+Some reviews from TUGboat (alphabetical by title):

 Older reviews can be found on the TUGboat contents pages.